-The centre of Mykonos, Hora, is the kind of place that will capture your heart with its cosmopolitan ambience and its architecture.
+The center of Mykonos, Hora, is the kind of place that will capture your heart with its cosmopolitan ambience and its architecture.

 Like every other Cycladic island the scenery of the beautiful and quaint whitewashed and blue houses, as well as the famous windmills offer an additional charm to the island.

-By strolling around the alleys of Mykonos or visiting its popular beaches there is a high chance of meeting international celebrities.
-Especially during summer, Mykonos becomes a hot destination for any age and nationality.
+Strolling around the alleys of Mykonos or visiting its popular beaches it is very likely to meet international celebrities as especially during summer Mykonos becomes a hot destination for any age and nationality.
 But the most prominent and famous figure of all that you may come across is Petros, the popular pelican, which is the official mascot of the island!
 Wander around the pedestrian shopping streets of the Hóra and be conscious of your surroundings, there are always so many colourful and busy places that may hide surprises.
 The most glamorous of all is Matoyánni Street, lined with brand name stores, charming cafés and stylish restaurants

-· Little Venice is a beautiful place for the hopeless romantics who want to gaze at the amazing sunset while it unites with the azure blue Aegean ocean!
-The neighbourhood gives off an elegant and cosmopolitan aura of the glorious 50’s, the decade that Mykonos became known worldwide!
+Little Venice, is a beautiful place for the hopelessly romantics who want to gaze at the amazing sunset while it unites with the azure blue Aegean ocean!
+The neighborhood gives of an elegant and cosmopolitan aura of the glorious 50’s, the decade that Mykonos became known worldwide!

-· The amazing Super Paradise Beach is one of the most popular places on Mykonos (reachable by taxi-boat ,regular boat services are also available from Platis Yialos and local bus).
-It is considered as one of the most beautiful beaches in Greece and it is widely known around the world not only for its sandbank with its beautiful crystalline waters but also for welcoming the hetero as well as the LGBT community.
+The amazing Super Paradise Beach, is one of the most popular places on Mykonos (reachable by taxi-boat ,regular boat services are also available from Platis Yialos and local bus).
+It is considered as one of the most beautiful beaches in Greece and it is widely known around the world not only for its sandy beach with the beautiful crystalline water but also for welcoming the hetero as well as the LGBT community.

-· Other beaches that are worth visiting and you can do various water sports activities, as well as wild-clubbing, are Platis Gialos, Paraga and Psarrou.
+Other beaches that are worth-visiting and you can do various water sport activities as well as wild-clubbing are: Platis Gialos, Paraga and Psarrou.

-The sweetest & savourest time of the day is the tasting of Aegean local specialities!
+The most sweet & savor time of the day is the tasting of Aegean local specialties!
 You have to try some freshly baked bread with kopanistí , a soft cheese seasoned with pepper, the island’s gastronomic trademark (as an appetizer).
-For the main course try “loúzes” (cooked pork fillet with spices) and tasty local sausages sprinkled with pepper and to finish off your wonderful meal what would be most appropriate than good local pastries, like “amigdalotá” (small round cakes with ground almond, rosewater and caster sugar) and honey pie!
+For the main course try “loúzes” (cooked pork filet with spices) and tasty local sausages sprinkled with pepper and to finish off your wonderful meal what would be most appropriate than good local pastries, like “amigdalotá” (small round cakes with ground almond, rosewater and caster sugar) and honey pie!